TRI-AMDD/mpet/docs/install.rst

 MPET on Windows can be installed directly.

-The python version can be chosen with (ana)conda for
+The python version can be chosen with (ana)conda, for
 example: